opticalgreen/opticalgreen.github.io/_pages/about.md

 ------
 Curriculum Design: Supervised by Prof. Zhenyu Yang, School of Optical and Electronic Information, Huazhong University of Science and Technology (Sept 2023 - Jan 2024)

-Designed and fabricated .
+Designed and fabricated the Dammann grating with required focusing efficiency and uniformity.

-Served as deputy leader
+Served as core member

-- Completed the preliminary design of the optical section.
+- Calculated the related parameters of Dammann grating
-- Performed mechanical design.
+- Writed the simulation code of Dammann grating and multi-value phase grating
-- Handled camera mounting and adjustment.
+- Verified the theoretical predictions regarding focusing efficiency and uniformity.